adrianleb/sullivan/README.md

 Functional utils returning an object with a transformed css declaration.

 ##Utils

-New utils are currently being added, this is the current list:
+New utils are constantly being added, this is the current list:
 - spacing
 - disp
 - bg